 The Cincinnati Zoo Gorilla Shooting

-The latest incident happened Saturday, May 29, 2016 at the Cincinnati Zoo.
+The last incident that sparked this debate happened in May 2016 at the Cincinnati Zoo.
 A 4-year-old boy crawled over the railing and fell into the gorilla enclosure.
 Zoo officials shot and killed the 17-year-old endangered silverback gorilla that approached the boy.
 At times the gorilla appeared to be guarding the child, but at other times the 400-pound animal was seen on video dragging him across the enclosure, while onlookers screamed.

 Should the Cincinnati Zoo officials have shot the gorilla?
 Probably not.
 There may have been a better way to handle it, but let’s keep in mind this was a 400 pound gorilla versus a small child… a toddler.
 A TINY HUMAN.
 Would people have actually rather seen this 4-year-old boy accidentally harmed or killed as opposed to the gorilla?
 If you read media reports, it kind of seems that way.
 Don’t get me wrong, I HATE to see bad things happen to innocent animals, but if this had been my child I would have wanted officials to save my baby’s life at all cost.
 Sorry gorilla, but I would have shot you myself if it was either your life or my child’s.